jotavare/guides-and-manuals/README.md

 ### 4 - Scan for Networks

-<br>Use airodump-ng to view the networks around you.
+Use airodump-ng to view the networks around you.
 <br>This command will display a list of nearby networks along with their BSSIDs (network MAC addresses) and channels.
 <br>Enter the command: